wso2/docs-is/en/docs/administer/sticky-sessions-with-manager-nodes.md

-# Sticky Sessions with Manager Nodes
+# Sticky Sessions with Multiple Nodes

 When a single WSO2 product is interacting with a web application, a session object is created.
 It remains in the memory of the WSO2 product.